awsdocs/aws-tools-ado-vsts-user-guide/doc_source/task-reference.md

 # Task Reference<a name="task-reference"></a>

-This reference describes the tasks that are included in the AWS Tools for Microsoft Visual Studio Team Services\.<a name="task-prerequisites"></a>
+This reference describes the tasks that are included in the AWS Toolkit for Microsoft Azure DevOps\.<a name="task-prerequisites"></a>

  **Prerequisites**